Brian-Wahome/Core-Banking-Simulation-Project/architecural design records/01 - Database schema.md

 ## Decision

-Option 2 will be used as it allows for easier scalability and ease of collection of data to train the fraud detection model.
+Option 2 will be used as it allows for easier scalability and ease of collection of transaction data to train the fraud detection model.

 The final database schema can be observed in the diagram below: